ME-ICA/tedana/docs/outputs.rst

 in the outer ring, with individual components on the inner ring.
 If a low amount of variance is explained, this will be shown as a gap in the ring.

-Tip:Sometimes large variance is due to singular components, which can be easily seen here.
+Tip: Sometimes large variance is due to singular components, which can be easily seen here.